pymupdf/PyMuPDF/docs/faq.rst

 How to Join PDFs
 ~~~~~~~~~~~~~~~~~~
-It is easy to join PDFs with method :meth:`Document.insertPDF`.
+It is easy to join PDFs with method :meth:`Document.insert_pdf`.
 Given open PDF documents, you can copy page ranges from one to the other.
 You can select the point where the copied pages should be placed, you can revert the page sequence and also change page rotation.
 This Wiki `article <https://github.com/pymupdf/PyMuPDF/wiki/Inserting-Pages-from-other-PDFs>`_ contains a full description.

 The GUI script `PDFjoiner.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/PDFjoiner.py>`_ uses this method to join a list of files while also joining the respective table of contents segments.
 It looks like this: